Seattle has plenty of desirable neighborhoods to live in, but which ones are the best?

 Those looking to develop a career in the tech industry may look to South Lake Union, a thriving hub for the industry with the likes of Amazon headquartered here.
 The community is abuzz with eateries, bars, and plenty of food trucks.
 Art and history buffs can enjoy the waterside Museum of History & Industry in Lake Union Park, and those who prefer being surrounded by water will enjoy the Center for Wooden Boats, which rents boats and operates sailing courses.

-In South Lake, homes are averaging $567,463, which is very affordable compared to the average price of $816,718 in Seattle proper.
+In South Lake, homes are averaging $526,115, which is slightly more affordable compared to the average price of $850,175 in Seattle proper.

 6. First Hill